psrenergy/PSRIO-scripts/docs/dimensions.md

 ### Aggregate Stages

 Stages can be aggregated with the functions below.
-It is possible to clusterize the stages in weeks, months or years, for example and aggregate them regarding their respective groups, as explained in the section [profiles][profiles].
+For example, it is possible to cluster the stages in weeks, months, or years and aggregate them regarding their respective groups, as explained in the section [profiles][profiles].

 | Method                                                                                             | Syntax                                    |
 |:---------------------------------------------------------------------------------------------------|:------------------------------------------|